aws-samples/microservices-dotnet-aws-cdk/README.md

 cd -
 ```

+This is what you just did:

-1. Navigate to the CDK project folder for the WebAPI;
+1. Navigated to the CDK project folder for the WebAPI;
 2. Bootstrap your environment, account, and region to run the CDK project;
 3. Synthesize the project to validate the implementation and produce the CloudFormation template to be deployed;
 4. Deploy the CloudFormation Stack after your confirmation;
 5. Query the VPC ID created from the first Stack and export it to a local environment variable DEMO_VPC_ID
-6. Navigate back to the root folder
+6. Navigated back to the root folder

-##### Deploy the first Worker Services that persist on DynamoDb Table
+#### Deploy the first Worker Services that persist on DynamoDb Table

+Run the following commands:

 ```bash
 cd ServicesWorkerDb/src/infra/